Pineal gland: History

 The secretory activity of the pineal gland is only partially understood.
 Its location deep in the brain suggested to philosophers throughout history that it possessed particular importance.
 This combination led to its being regarded as a "mystery" gland with mystical, metaphysical, and occult theories surrounding its perceived functions.

-The earliest recorded description of the pineal gland is from the Greek physician Galen in the 2nd century C.E.
-According to Galen, Herophilus (325–280 B.C.E.) had already considered the structure as a kind of valve that partitioned the brain chambers, particularly for the flow of vital spirits (pneuma).
+The earliest recorded description of the pineal gland is from the Greek physician Galen in the 2nd century A.D.
+According to Galen, Herophilus (325–280 B.C.) had already considered the structure as a kind of valve that partitioned the brain chambers, particularly for the flow of vital spirits (pneuma).
 Specifically, Herophilus believed that the structure was a tap that controlled the movement of vital spirits from the middle (now identified as the third) ventricle to the one in the parencephalis (fourth ventricle).

 Galen described the pineal gland in De usu partium corporis humani, libri VII (On the Usefulness of Parts of the Body, Part 8) and De anatomicis administrationibus, libri IX (On Anatomical Procedures, Part 9).
 He introduced the name κωνάριο (konario, often Latinised as conarium) that means cone, as in pinecone, in De usu partium corporis humani.
 He correctly located the gland as directly lying behind the third ventricle.
 He argued against the prevailing concept of it as a valve for two basic reasons: it is located outside of the brain tissue and it does not move on its own.'

 Galen instead identified the valve as a worm-like structure in the cerebellum (later called vermiform epiphysis, known today as the vermis cerebelli or cerebellar vermis).
 From his study on the blood vessels surrounding the pineal gland he discovered the great vein of the cerebellum, later called the vein of Galen.
 He could not establish any functional role of the pineal gland and regarded it as a structural support for the cerebral veins.

 Seventeenth-century philosopher and scientist René Descartes discussed the pineal gland both in his first book, the Treatise of Man (written before 1637, but only published posthumously 1662/1664), and in his last book, The Passions of the Soul (1649) and he regarded it as "the principal seat of the soul and the place in which all our thoughts are formed".
 In the Treatise of Man, he described conceptual models of man, namely creatures created by God, which consist of two ingredients, a body and a soul.
 In the Passions, he split man up into a body and a soul and emphasized that the soul is joined to the whole body by "a certain very small gland situated in the middle of the brain's substance and suspended above the passage through which the spirits in the brain's anterior cavities communicate with those in its posterior cavities".
 Descartes gave importance to the structure as it was the only unpaired component of the brain.